caio-ishikawa/netscout/README.md

 - DNS: Attempts to perform a DNS zone transfer to extract subdomains
 - Crawler: Gets URLs and directories from the found subdomains + the seed url
 - SERP client: Gets links for files.
 It uses Google dorking techniques to search for specific file types based on file extensions found by the crawler
+- Shortened URL scan: This module leverages the URLTeam's [archive.org]() lists of shortened URLs.
+It downloads the list that was last uploaded, and checks every entry for a host that matches the seed URL's host.
+These text files can be very large (>500mb), and this scan takes several minutes.

 ## Setup
 ### How to install